 Our Leadership specialism is at the heart of everything we do.
 Our students learn all about their rights, roles and responsibilities as young leaders in Britain and the world today.

-Our Leadership Framework is designed to instil the three interdependent Tauheedul Leadership Characteristics of Performance Leadership, Moral Leadership and Civic Leadership – characteristics that together ensure our students not only ‘do their best’ but ‘do the right thing’ and play a full role in society.
+Our Leadership Framework is designed to instil the three interdependent Star leadership virtues of Performance Leadership, Moral Leadership and Civic Leadership – characteristics that together ensure our students not only ‘do their best’ but ‘do the right thing’ and play a full role in society.
 The Framework sets our focus for leadership development, laying out the key competencies required to develop as well-rounded, ethical and accomplished leaders of tomorrow.

 By developing an aptitude for Performance Leadership, we equip our students with the skills to realise their potential for excellence in any performance-related environment.
 Programmes in sports, creative arts and entrepreneurship offer powerful opportunities to build resilience, cultivate ingenuity and develop leadership potential.
 Our careers offer focuses on the skills, experience and qualifications needed by leading employers and universities.
 Through this rounded Performance Leadership programme, students learn that success is contingent on effort, perseverance, strong work ethic, mental toughness, self-discipline and an enduring ability to maintain a positive attitude.